-machinemachine, a poignant critique of labor under U.S. capitalism and its traumatic impacts, opens March 1 at The Trunk Space in Phoenix, Arizona.
+machinemachine, a poignant critique of labor under U.S. capitalism and its traumatic impacts, originally opened on March 1 at The Trunk Space in Phoenix, Arizona.
 Quilter Charissa Lucille has worked almost 20 jobs in almost 20 years, from janitorial service to director-level positions, and often worked 2-3 jobs concurrently to survive.
 As a neurodivergent and disabled person who worked in “essential positions,” through the 2008 recession and, recently, through the ongoing pandemic, Lucille felt compelled to explore labor under capitalism during a time where corporations are making record profits.
 They used fabric and shapes to evaluate the complexities of the trauma they endure to receive an almost livable wage, including themes like abuse in the workplace, labor by those who live in prisons, COVID-19 precautions, food apartheid, and the infinity of the machine.
 They aim to connect in solidarity to others who have experienced trauma as a result of capitalistic labor.

 ACKNOWLEDGEMENTS